RunFMe/NetSchoolHelper/README.md

 # FAQ

-1. **QUESTION:** I'm stuck at login page because it tries to autlogin
+1. **QUESTION:** I'm stuck at login page because it tries to autologin

 **ANSWER:** Turn off autologin in extension's menu and try changing your login or password

+Write me in VK if you have questions [ME](https://vk.com/leleytner)